MicrosoftDocs/Advertising-docs/BingAds/shopping-content/manage-products.md

 You must specify the values if known.
 If you do not specify any of them, you must set the [identifierExists](~/shopping-content/products-resource.md) field to **false**.
 The default is **true**.

-If the product is known to have these identifiers and you do not specify them, BMC accepts the product for now but the `Product` object in the response includes the `warnings` field.
+If the product is known to have these identifiers and you do not specify them, MMC accepts the product for now but the `Product` object in the response includes the `warnings` field.
 You should always check if the `warnings` field exists and fix all identified issues.

 In addition to the required fields, you should also specify the date and time that you want the offer to expire (see [expirationDate](../shopping-content/products-resource.md#expirationdate)).
 By default, the offer expires 30 days from the date and time it is written to the store or catalog.
 You should track products that are nearing expiration and before they expire either update their expiration date or simply update the product (you do not have to update any of the product's fields), which automatically extends the expiration date another 30 days.
 If you explicitly set the expiration date, you must set a new expiration date yourself; updating the product won't automatically extend the expiration date another 30 days in this case.